Saishabeer/AI-Hire-ME/README.md

 - ?disableLocalTTS=true to turn off the local speech fallback (for debugging)

 Where the behavior is implemented (for reference)
-- Client logic: static/js/voice-interview.js
-  - Realtime handling and audio fallback logic is in that file
-- Live page: templates/interviews/ai_voice_interview.html
+- Live page and logic: templates/interviews/ai_voice_interview.html (inline JS for WebRTC + OpenAI Realtime)
-  - Includes the “Start Audio” button to comply with autoplay policies
+- Server endpoint: interviews/views.py → realtime_session
+- Routing: interviews/urls.py